ThanhDanh-1999/software_testing_python/README.md

-# Welcome to my project Prime Number with unitest and CI
+# Welcome to Python with unitest and CI

 ### In this repo: